Cultural Transformation and Alignment

 - Put into place a business plan to transform all of the organization’s behaviors to the Mission, Vision, and Core Values as they engage the customer, members, each other, and the community.

 - Cultural Assessment.
 The assessment is to be completed by the Senior Management Team (C-level, EVP, SVP, VP,) 10-15 middle managers/supervisors, and 10-15 staff ranging from entry-level to legacy employees.
 The assessment will be completed through a survey emailed to each participant.
-The survey will take approximately 30-45 minutes to complete before emailing it back to Rich@leading2Leadership.com.
-From survey responses, Rich will learn:
+The survey will take approximately 30-45 minutes before emailing it back to Rich@leading2Leadership.com.
+From survey responses, Rich will learn the following:

 - The organizational awareness of the Mission, Vision, and Core Values